Mahak491/Animated-game/README.md

-# myntra-clone
+#Animated Game

- here, i am going to make myntra clone using HTML, CSS and JavaScript
+i have made an animated game by using pure HTML, CSS and JavaScript